Präteritum / Imperfect – Examples with Tables & Exercises for the Simple Past Tense in German

 Both terms are used to indicate the simple past tense, which is commonly found in literature and written reports.

-🎓 Final Quiz: Sentences with Präteritum (Simple Past/Imperfect)
+🎓 Final Exercises: Sentences with Präteritum (Simple Past/Imperfect)

-The final quiz is available on the German version of my website.
+The final exercises are available on the German version of my website.
+Follow the link below to access them:

-Try reading the entire article in German for practice and then take the quiz.
+(Try reading the entire article in German for extra practice – and then take the quiz!)

 Summary